mjordanic/CV_editor/README.md

   - Create a more complete representation of the candidate's skills, aspirations, and experience
   - Allow candidates to input additional information via prompts
   - Enable the agent to proactively ask for missing information to build a comprehensive candidate profile
-- **Quality assessment**: Add an agent that evaluates generated documents and provides feedback on content quality, ATS compatibility, and alignment with job requirements.
+- ~~**Quality assessment**: Add an agent that evaluates generated documents and provides feedback on content quality, ATS compatibility, and alignment with job requirements.~~ ✅ **Completed**: CritiqueAgent implemented with quality scoring and automatic refinement.
-- **Version control and history**: Implement document versioning to track changes, compare revisions, and revert to previous versions of generated CVs and cover letters.
 - **ATS optimization**: Add features to optimize documents for Applicant Tracking Systems (ATS), including keyword optimization, format validation, and ATS compatibility scoring.
 - **Multi-format export**: Support exporting generated documents to multiple formats (Word, HTML, Markdown) in addition to PDF and plain text.
 - **Template system**: Implement a template selection and customization system, allowing users to choose from different CV/cover letter styles and formats.